This blog first appeared on Share My Lesson

 What is most important for teachers to take away from this revised taxonomy?

-- Factual knowledge doesn’t transfer.
+- Factual knowledge alone doesn’t transfer.
 Conceptual knowledge, procedural knowledge and metacognitive knowledge do.

 - This is further, rigorous research that supports the importance of helping students organize information and make connections between abstract concepts in order to gain more insight into the disciplines.
 Simply trying to match higher-order thinking skills with facts is not going to produce deep learning that transfers.